darkamgel/Yatra/README.md

 # Yatra
-This is 5th sem project based on Flutter and firestore database.
+A simple project based on Flutter and firestore database.
 It is a simple rider sharing app .

 Requirement:
     Flutter: <=2.0